jon-gerhartz/wallet_pnl/README.md

   python api.py
   ```

-1. Access the API endpoint by navigating to http://127.0.0.1:9999/get-pnl?wallet_address=<your_wallet_address> in your browser, replacing <your_wallet_address> with your actual wallet address.
+4. Access the API endpoint by navigating to http://127.0.0.1:9999/get-pnl?wallet_address=<your_wallet_address> in your browser, replacing <your_wallet_address> with your actual wallet address.

+## Calling the API
+1. Access the API endpoint by navigating to http://127.0.0.1:9999/get-pnl?wallet_address=<your_wallet_address> in your browser
+2. Replace <your_wallet_address> with a wallet you are looking to get PnL on
+3. To call the API via python or another language, make a get request to http://127.0.0.1:9999/get-pnl and pass {'wallet_address': '<your_wallet_address>'} as a query parameter
+4. The API only supports ETH based wallets.
+You can pass wallets which contain more than one ETH based coin.
+This will return PnL data for all coins where price and balance data is available
+5. PnL data is limited to price data and balance data.
+Balance data is always for last 7 days from when API call is made.
+Price data is from 7 days of last ELT pipeline run.

 ## Running the Streamlit App
 To run the Streamlit application, ensure the following: